Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 What Is WOOP Goal Setting?

-WOOP is a mental strategy developed by psychologist Gabriele Oettingen, based on decades of research in motivation and behavior change.
+WOOP is a mental strategy created by psychologist Gabriele Oettingen, built on decades of research into motivation and behavior change.

 WOOP stands for: